 Figure 2.
-Block scheme of the RoI Builder and overview of connections to external systems as of Run-1.
+Block scheme of the RoI Builder and overview of connections to external systems.
 The custom input and builder cards and the controller, a commercially available single board computer, are installed in a single 9U VMEbus crate.
 The controller connects to the Control Network to interact with the rest of the data acquisition system.